nowozin/ArcadeLearningEnvironment.jl/README.md

 This package is a [Julia](http://julialang.org/) wrapper for the [ArcadeLearningEnvironment](https://github.com/mgbellemare/Arcade-Learning-Environment) (ALE).

+**This is the maintained fork that is in the official Julia registry**

 ALE is a modified emulator for the Atari 2600 that can emulate around 50 games with additional access to game state information and in-game rewards.
 This is useful for learning and benchmarking artificial intelligence agents